Affiliate Disclosure: All links earn commissionReading Time: 36 minutes

 Recovery and training load history are combined on the device where feedback is given but there are also some more interesting insights available on FLOW, such as these:

-The Orthostatic Test uses HRV/RMSSD/RR data and IMO does a good job of flagging up ‘stress’.
+I found in my research for this Polar Vantage Review that the Orthostatic Test uses HRV/RMSSD/RR data and IMO does a good job of flagging up ‘stress’.
 This can be stress from overloading because of too much training or ‘life stress’.
 The two cannot be distinguished but, either way, you need to address the cause of adverse readings as either affects your recovery from your workouts.

 The test results are shown on your watch, as below, and schematically on the image to the right.